walinejs/waline/docs/src/en/cookbook/import/cdn.md

 ## Comment

-Normally, you want Waline to render a list of comments, you can import Waline as follows:
+Normally, you may want Waline to render a list of comments, you can import Waline as follows:

 ```html
 <!-- style file -->